 Benefits of Using ACH Payment Processing

 The biggest advantage of paying with ACH is convenience and speed.
 Moreover, since all or part of the process is automated, it is much easier to make the transfers.
-It eventually saves your time in tracking billing cycles or other aspects.
+It eventually saves you time in tracking billing cycles or other aspects.
 Overall, the benefits of ACH payments include –

 - Efficient Payment Tracking.
 It is much easier to track payments in ACH transfers since the payee’s name is reflected on your financial software or bank statement.

-- Credit Card: $12.74 (including 2.49% fee charged on $500, along with a $0.29 transaction fee)
+- Credit Card: $12.74 (including a 2.49% fee charged on $500, along with a $0.29 transaction fee)

 - ACH Transfer: $0.60